 Search myodfw.com

-SE WILDLIFE VIEWING April 23, 2026 Harney County With warmer temperatures occurring throughout Harney County various orders of birds can be viewed including but not limited to Passeriformes, Galliformes, Accipitriformes, and Anseriformes.
-The county experienced a mild winter this season making for low snowpack accumulation even at higher elevations, access for observation opportunities should be good even early in the spring.
+SE WILDLIFE VIEWING May 28, 2026 Harney County With warmer temperatures occurring throughout Harney County various orders of birds can be viewed including but not limited to Passeriformes, Galliformes, Accipitriformes, and Anseriformes.
+The county experienced a mild winter this season making for low snowpack accumulation even at higher elevations, access for observation opportunities should be good even early this spring.
 Although, those looking to explore rural areas of the county should keep recovery items in their vehicle.
 Spring rain occurring periodically may cause muddy conditions on unpaved roads.
-The annual Harney County Migratory Bird Festival will take place this…
+With the spring months comes wildlife baby season.
+Most wildlife species including…

 The goal of the Oregon Hatchery Research Center (OHRC) is to answer scientific questions related to fish recovery and hatchery programs.
 Information gained at the Research Center will help answer questions vital to the success of the Oregon Plan for Salmon and Watersheds and implementation of the Native Fish Conservation Policy.
 The Oregon Hatchery Research Center is a cooperative research project between the Oregon Department of Fish and Wildlife and the Oregon State University Department of Fisheries and Wildlife.